-Developmental Equilibrium.
-Our study is based on testing the empirical support for what has been referred to as developmental equilibrium (Marsh, Craven, et. al., 2016; Marsh, Pekrun, Lichtenfeld, et al. 2016; Marshall et al., 2015; See Supplemental Materials, Section 1, for further discussion).
-Although the term "equilibrium" comes from the physical sciences, it has long been applied as an analogous concept in psychological theorizing-particularly in developmental psychology.
-Equilibrium is reached when a system achieves a state of balance between potentially counter-balancing, opposing forces (e.g., physiological homeostasis, Cannon, 1932; psychological equilibrium balancing competing drives and desires, Argyle, 1967; Erikson, 1974; self-actualization as an equilibrium between actual and ideal self-perceptions; Rogers, 1961).
-In child development, Piaget and Cook (1952) argued that the psychological system aims to achieve a steady state of equilibrium that allows children to accommodate new experiences using existing schemes, whereas disequilibrium forces children to change their cognitive structures to regain equilibrium.
+Developmental equilibrium.
+Our study is based on testing the empirical support for what has been referred to as develop- mental equilibrium (Marsh, Craven, et al., 2016; Marsh, Pekrun, Lichtenfeld, et al., 2016; Marshall et al., 2015; see the online Supplemental Materials, Section 1, for further discussion).
+Al- though the term equilibrium comes from the physical sciences, it has long been applied as an analogous concept in psychological theorizing-particularly in developmental psychology.
+Equilibrium is reached when a system achieves a state of balance between potentially counterbalancing, opposing forces (e.g., physiological homeostasis, Cannon, 1932; psychological equilibrium balancing competing drives and desires, Argyle, 1967; Erikson, 1974; self-actualization as an equilibrium between actual and ideal self- perceptions; Rogers, 1961).
+In child development, Piaget and Cook (1952) argued that the psychological system aims to achieve a steady state of equilibrium that allows children to accommodate new experiences using existing schemas, whereas disequilibrium forces children to change their cognitive structures to regain equilibrium.
 In each of these different perspectives on equilibrium, the critical issue is that of balance, posited to be a psychologically desirable state, and indicating consistency over time.

-Here we evaluate support for developmental equilibrium through tests of the consistency of relations among critical variables over early-to-middle adolescence-that is, whether the self-system is consistently in a state of balance during this period.
-Thus, for example, Davis-Kean et al. (2008; also see Davis-Kean, Jagen & Collins, 2009) reported that the relation between ASC and achievement changed with age for young children, but became relatively stable from the age of about 12.
-This suggests that this relation is stable and has reached a state of equilibrium during the early-to-middle adolescent period that is the focus of our study.
+Here we evaluate support for developmental equilibrium through tests of the consistency of relations among critical variables over early to middle adolescence-that is, whether the self-system is consistently in a state of balance during this period.
+Thus, for example, Davis-Kean et al. (2008; also see Davis-Kean, Jager, & Collins, 2009) reported that the relation between ASC and achievement changed with age for young children, but became relatively stable from the age of about 12.
+This suggests that this relation is stable and has reached a state of equilibrium during the early to middle adolescent period, which is the focus of our study.

-Although the term is often used metaphorically, achieving a state of equilibrium clearly has important substantive and psychological implications.
-Here however we operationalize this perspective by integrating it with formal statistical models of longitudinal invariance, based on models of the invariance of effects across multiple waves of data.
-This has theoretical, developmental, and substantive implications: for example, the question of whether the effect sizes of critical components in each of these models of ASC formation vary developmentally (Eccles, 2009; Marsh, 2007; Marsh & O'Mara, 2008; Marsh, Seaton, et al., 2008; Murayama et al., 2013); the relative sizes of paths leading from achievement to ASC, and ASC to achievement in the REM; the size of the BFLPE; and the strength of the internal comparison process in the I/E model.
-In summary, our major developmental focus is on tests of developmental equilibrium: the consistency over time of relations between ASC and achievement in reference to predictions from three theoretical ASC models, over the potentially turbulent period of early-to-middle adolescence (e.g., Eccles, 2009; Eccles, Midgely & Wigfield, 1993; Harter, 2012: Steinberg, 2008).
+Although the term is often used metaphorically, achieving a state of equilibrium clearly has important substantive and psycho- logical implications.
+Here, however, we operationalize this perspective by integrating it with formal statistical models of longitudinal invariance, based on models of the invariance of effects across multiple waves of data.
+This has theoretical, developmental, and substantive implications: for example, the question of whether the effect sizes of critical components in each of these models of ASC formation vary developmentally (Eccles, 2009; Marsh, 2007; Marsh & O'Mara, 2008; Marsh, Seaton, et al., 2008; Murayama et al., 2013), including the relative sizes of paths leading from achievement to ASC, and ASC to achievement in the REM; the size of the BFLPE; and the strength of the internal comparison process in the I/E model.
+In summary, our major developmental focus is on tests of developmental equilibrium: the consistency over time of relations between ASC and achievement in reference to predictions from the three theoretical ASC models, over the potentially turbulent period of early to middle adolescence (e.g., Eccles, 2009; Eccles et al, 1993; Harter, 2012; Steinberg, 2008).